VOL. I · ISSUE 23FRIDAY, JUNE 12, 2026

 How does deal risk detection differ from sales forecasting?

-Forecasting answers "how much will we close this quarter."
-Risk detection answers "which specific deals are about to slip and why."
+Forecasting answers how much will close this quarter.
+Risk detection answers which specific deals are about to slip and why.
 The two collapse into one workflow inside Clari, Gong Forecast, and Outreach because the risk-scored pipeline is the input to the forecast number.
 Standalone forecasting tools that rely on stage probability without per-deal risk signals are losing share in 2026 to platforms that surface both views.

 Is Outreach a real option for deal risk detection or just a sales engagement tool?

-It is a real option.
+It is a real option, and it shows up in the tracked AI responses for this niche.
 Outreach Deal Health Score rates each opportunity across 17+ factors benchmarked against deals of similar size and stage, and the platform has invested heavily in the forecast and pipeline-inspection surface alongside its sales engagement core.
 Teams already on Outreach for cadences usually evaluate Deal Health before adding Gong or Clari, because the stack is already there.

 What about smaller alternatives like BoostUp, Aviso, and Ebsta?